Here’s How I Switched To Cloth Pads, tips and advice to help you make the transition.

-Once I got the hang of this new routine I decide to try the overnight pads which was a successful transition for me as well.
+Once I got the hang of this new routine I decided to try the overnight pads which were a successful transition for me as well.
 It’s a good rule of thumb to have a selection of sizes on hand all the time.
 I have five panty liners in a selection of sizes and shapes (for different underwear) and I have seven overnight pads.
-Bottom line, find what works for you.
+The bottom line, find what works for you.

-Yes they are more expensive upfront, but you actually end up saving way more money in the long run.
-If you don’t want to invest in a full set right off the bat, OKO Creations has a pairs you can buy in different sizes as well as full sets for when you are ready make the complete transition.
+Yes, they are more expensive upfront, but you actually end up saving way more money in the long run.
+If you don’t want to invest in a full set right off the bat, OKO Creations has a pair you can buy in different sizes as well as full sets for when you are ready to make the complete transition.